 Angela R. Watson is an assistant professor at the Johns Hopkins School of Education and a senior research fellow at the Institute for Education Policy.
 She has researched homeschooling for nearly a decade.
 She has a BA in K-12 education, an MAT, and a PhD in education policy.
 While she was never a homeschool participant, she has always had an academic interest in homeschooling and other nontraditional modes of education.
 Watson’s other broad research work includes charter schools, high-quality curriculum as a lever to improve education, and the value of cultural/arts field trips.

-Genevieve Smith, Research Assistant
+Genevieve Smith, Research Fellow

-Genevieve Smith is a research assistant at the Institute for Education Policy at Johns Hopkins University.
+Genevieve Smith is a research fellow at the Institute for Education Policy at Johns Hopkins University.
 She has a BA in psychology from UC Berkeley and an MS in education policy from Johns Hopkins University.
 She is excited to contribute to the Homeschool Hub and improve the transparency of homeschooling data and legislation across the country.
 Smith’s other education interests include early childhood education, bilingual education, English language learners, and educational equity.

 Amy Fuller headshot.